 By the late 1970s, Cason's son Pat was starring on the football field at UNLV and the elder Cason had become one of the program's biggest supporters.
 Jack Cason and Rebel Oil became one of the largest contributors to UNLV athletics and often Cason's businesses would help UNLV athletes find summer employment.

-Cason continues to support UNLV and youth sports around the valley and has devoted a lot of his efforts toward women's athletics in recent years.
+Cason continued to support UNLV and youth sports around the valley and devoted a lot of his efforts toward women's athletics.

 Claim to Fame: Long-time supporter of UNLV athletics, helped provide summer employment for many UNLV athletes and is a member of the UNLV Athletics Hall of Fame.